"If you want to be a good boatman,

 and your life will unfold by itself."

 The good news is that, when we drop our exhausting attempts to force Life to go in a particular direction, and instead live in harmony with how it's unfolding, it begins to show us exactly where we need to go and what we need to do.
 As we begin to trust this inner-direction, we discover an effortless 'doing' that always leads us to the perfect circumstances for our happiness.
 With struggle now gone, we also rediscover the joy and enthusiasm that is always at the heart of all creative activity, and in the process actually begin to enjoy our lives once again.
-We also find that the more we stop our compulsive 'doing', the more we find that path we are looking for is the one right under our feet.
+We also find that the more we stop our compulsive 'doing', the easier it is to find the path we are looking for; which is always right under our feet.
 All we have to do is walk it.

 "Less and less do you need to force things,